awhdesmond/fasthttp/README.md

 The repository contains a `Vagrantfile` that provisions an `Ubuntu 14.04` VM to help with setting up of the dev environment.
 In order to utilise the `Vagrantfile`, make sure Vagrant is installed on the local machine.
 Vagrant also requires a VM provider - a common option is VirtualBox- to be installed.

 The `main.cpp` file contains an example program that make use of the __fasthttp__ HTTP server.
+* The `HttpResponse` struct contains helper functions such as `sendFile`, `sendJSON` for handling responses for a different requests.

 ```sh
 git clone https://github.com/awhdesmond/fasthttp.git